mojolicious/mojo.js/docs/README.md

   A tiny wrapper around [pg](https://www.npmjs.com/package/pg) that makes [PostgreSQL](http://www.postgresql.org/) a lot of fun to use.

+  **Examples:** A the well-structured [blog](https://github.com/mojolicious/pg.js/tree/main/examples/blog) application how to apply the MVC design pattern in practice.

 ## Support

 If you have any questions the documentation might not yet answer, don't hesitate to ask in the